 Then I had a stroke of genius — I decided to use Adobe Spark to “flip” my Back to School Night.
 Instead of standing in front of the room and talking at each group of parents for 10 minutes, I’d present my syllabus, contact information, and essential course question in the front of the room on a web page I’d create with Adobe Spark.
 And I’d further showcase my communication skills (really important for a digital communication class!) by using Adobe Spark to create a fun “All about me” video to post on my web page.

 The flipped model worked incredibly well.
 Having my page and video ready ahead of time allowed me to focus on getting to know parents, having open conversations, and learning more about my students.
 It was a win-win — parents got to see the syllabus and learn about me, and I had time to learn more about my students and their families.
 You can check out my high school Back to School Night page here, or look at an elementary school example here.

 Want to Flip Your Back to School Night?
 Here’s how to get started:

-- Create your web page using Spark Page.
+- Create your web page using Adobe Spark.

-- Make your “All about me” video using Spark Video.
+- Make your “All about me” video using Adobe Spark.